jonahmajumder/canvasgui/README.md

 Login is accomplished with an OAuth token (generated online via the user's profile page, as explained [here](https://canvas.instructure.com/doc/api/file.oauth.html#manual-token-generation)).
 That token, along with an institution-specific base URL, can be included in a file or entered manually.

-The (hidden) preferences file is called ".canvasdefaults" and lives in the user's home directory (i.e. /Users/<username>/.canvasdefaults).
+The (hidden) preferences file is called `.canvasdefaults` and lives in the user's home directory (i.e. /Users/\<username\>/.canvasdefaults).
 It is a json file with the following keys:
 ```
 "baseurl": <institution-specific url>
 "token": <personal generated oauth token>
 "downloadfolder": <path to a local folder>
-"defaultcontent": <"modules", "files", "assignments", or "tools">
+"defaultcontent": <"modules", "files", "assignments", "tools", or "announcements">
 ```
 If any of these are deemed invalid (or no file is detected), a GUI will prompt the user to fill them in.
 This interface also allows the user to save entered credentials for future use.